What are the symptoms of conjunctivitis?

 - Sticky or crusty eyelashes – you may feel like your eyes are stuck together when you wake up

-Symptoms of conjunctivitis can present differently, depending on its underlying cause.
+Symptoms of conjunctivitis or pink eye can present differently, depending on its underlying cause.
 Usually, the affected eye will look pink or bloodshot and perhaps puffy.
 You may also experience itchiness or a burning sensation.

 Contact your optometrist, GP, ophthalmologist or hospital immediately for appropriate advice if you experience: eye pain, light sensitivity, disturbed vision, or intense eye redness.
 These symptoms could be a sign of a more serious eye condition.